grantslatton/JustParse/README.md

 * Allows for parsing arbitrary Streams (like Parsec)
 * Is not a monad transformer (like Attoparsec, unlike Parsec)
 * Returns a list of all possible parses (unlike Attoparsec and Parsec)
+* Allows for conversion of a regular expression to a parser

 ### Non-greedy parsing